United Kingdom invocation of Article 50 of the Treaty on European Union

 On 29 March 2017, the United Kingdom (UK) invoked Article 50 of the Treaty on European Union which began the member state's withdrawal, commonly known as Brexit, from the European Union (EU).
 In compliance with the treaty, the UK gave formal notice to the European Council of its intention to withdraw from the EU to allow withdrawal negotiations to begin.

 The process of leaving the EU was begun after a referendum held in June 2016 at which 52% of the votes were in favour of UK withdrawal.
 In October 2016, the UK prime minister, Theresa May, announced that Article 50 would be invoked by "the first quarter of 2017".
-On 24 January 2017 the Supreme Court ruled in Miller I that the process could not be initiated without an authorising Act of Parliament, and unanimously ruled against the Scottish Government's claim in respect of devolution.
+On 24 January 2017 the Supreme Court ruled in Miller I that the process could not be initiated without an authorising act of Parliament, and unanimously ruled against the Scottish Government's claim in respect of devolution.
 Consequently, the European Union (Notification of Withdrawal) Act 2017 empowering the prime minister to invoke Article 50 was enacted in March 2017.

-Invocation of Article 50 occurred on 29 March 2017 when Tim Barrow, the Permanent Representative of the United Kingdom to the European Union, formally delivered by hand a letter signed by the prime minister to Donald Tusk, the president of the European Council, in Brussels.
+Invocation of Article 50 occurred on 29 March 2017 when Tim Barrow, the permanent representative of the United Kingdom to the European Union, formally delivered by hand a letter signed by the prime minister to Donald Tusk, the president of the European Council, in Brussels.
 The letter also stated the UK's intention to withdraw from the European Atomic Energy Community (EAEC or Euratom).
 This meant that the UK was scheduled to cease being a member of the EU at the end of 29 March 2019 Brussels time (UTC+1), or 23:00 GMT on 29 March.
 This was extended by two weeks to give the Parliament of the United Kingdom time to reconsider its rejection of the agreement on withdrawal conditions, particularly in the House of Commons.
 The UK was thus due to leave the EU at midnight on 12 April 2019 (00:00 CEST; 23:00 BST), but a further "flexible" extension was granted until 31 October 2019 after talks at the European Council meeting on 10 April.
 After another extension in October 2019 and subsequent negotiations, a withdrawal agreement was negotiated in late October 2019 and ratified by both parties in January 2020; consequently the UK left the EU at 23:00 on 31 January 2020 and entered the transition period.

 Background

-The first ever invocation of Article 50 of the Treaty on European Union was by the United Kingdom, after the Leave vote in the 2016 referendum on the United Kingdom's membership of the European Union.
+The first ever invocation of Article 50 of the Treaty on European Union was by the United Kingdom, following the Leave vote in the 2016 referendum on the United Kingdom's membership of the European Union.

 When David Cameron resigned in June 2016, he stated that the next prime minister should activate Article 50 and begin negotiations with the EU.

 At the time of the invocation of Article 50 the United Kingdom had been a full member state of the European Communities / European Union since its accession on 1 January 1973, some forty-four years earlier.